Distance Learning Course in Radiation Oncology for Cancer Treatment

 The Applied Sciences of Oncology Distance Learning Course is a training programme developed to further assist Radiation Oncologist trainees with their studies.

 A shortage of medical specialists for cancer treatment in developing countries is a driving force behind a new web-based educational course that could help change the health-care picture over time.
-The course - in the speciality of radiation oncology - is being spearheaded in the Asia and Pacific region through partners working with the IAEA.
+The course - in the speciality of radiation oncology - has been spearheaded in the Asia and Pacific region through partners working with the IAEA.

-Radiation oncologists are physicians skilled in the use of radiotherapy, which plays a positive role in the care and treatment of about half of all cancer patients.
+Radiation oncologists are physicians skilled in the use of radiotherapy, which plays a significant role in the care and treatment of more than half of all cancer patients.
 The incidence of cancer is rising in developing countries, and the IAEA has intensified its programmes and work with partner organizations in the field.

 The course - entitled Applied Sciences of Oncology Distance Learning Course - contains 80 training modules under eight topics.
 The modules are specialist topics needed by trainee radiation oncologists, and these topics may not have local qualified experts to teach them.
 The material is expected to be complementary to the training that radiation oncologists receive in their countries through formal educational programmes.